Skip to main content

 Default:

-queue_leader_locator = balanced
+queue_leader_locator = client-local

 proxy_protocol